 Many thanks to Roxanne Dixon for the recording.
 Roxanne collected the recording and songs on her trip to Japan as part of the Fulbright Memorial Fund Teacher Exchange Program, a Program of the Japanese government to foster goodwill and understanding between the US and Japan.

 Thanks also to Petter Mæhlum for the transliteration and to Ayako Egawa for the English translation.

 This article was posted on Thursday, May 17th, 2007 at 6:46 pm and is filed under Children's Songs, Countries & Cultures, Donguri Korokoro - A Rolling Acorn, Japan, Japanese, Japanese Kids Songs, Languages, MP3 of Donguri Korokoro, MP3's, Music, Recordings of Songs, Sheet Music.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 3 Responses to “Come Listen to the Japanese Children’s Song “Donguri Korokoro” – A Rolling Acorn”